 In 2011, right in the thick of the emo revival, Foxing popped up on the emo band radar.
-Judging by the band name, Foxing were automatically off to a relatively promising start.
-The name is succinct, unique, and memorable.
+Judging by the band name, they were automatically off to a relatively promising start.
+"Foxing" is succinct, unique, and memorable.
 It’s appropriately capitalized.
-It doesn’t have sports, parents, a celebrity, pants, unnecessary punctuation, or some other … Continue reading Catching up with Foxing’s discography
+It doesn’t have sports, parents, a celebrity, pants, unnecessary punctuation, or some other assortment … Continue reading Catching up with Foxing’s discography

 It's December 17th, and I'm coming in hot with my top 10 personal favorite albums of 2020.
 First, some honorable mentions: Aesop Rock - Spirit World Field Guide Poppy - I Disagree Fiona Apple - Fetch The Bolt Cutters Run The Jewels - Run The Jewels 4 Phoebe Bridgers - Punisher And now, the list! … Continue reading No Plan Conversations’ Top 10 Albums of 2020

 It’s been a few months since The Beths released their sophomore effort, Jump Rope Gazers.
 Upon release, the consensus was that JRG was a good album, but a clear step down from their debut, Future Me Hates Me.
 After all, JRG is noticeably less energetic than FMHM.
 It's nice, sweet, and undeniably charming, but the … Continue reading Jump Rope Gazers every bit as lovely as The Beths’ previous work

 And we're back with more Radiohead talk.
 I had been putting off listening to Hail To the Thief for quite some time now.
 It's easy to see why: pretty much everything about this album at an initial glance is unappealing.
 For one, it has a reputation for being one of Radiohead's Least Good albums.
 I … Continue reading All Hail To the Thief, All Hail To the Thief!